ThomasDupont/humanlink/docs/architecture.md

 ### backend

 The core of the application is on routers/trpcProcedures, useCase is an Effect programme who respect the SOLID principle.
-The useCase are :
+The useCases are :

-- Pure
+- pure
-- use Dependency Injection pattern
+- used Dependency Injection pattern
 - with a single responsability

 The dependencies are manage with ports interface (providers) and adapters.